-The Foreign Tax Credit (FTC) is another popular option for Americans living abroad.
-With this option, expats receive a dollar-for-dollar credit for taxes paid to another country.
-This can help offset or eliminate any taxes due to the US government.
+The Foreign Tax Credit (FTC) is another popular option for US taxpayers living abroad.
+Using the FTC, expats receive a dollar-for-dollar credit for taxes paid to another country.
+This can offset or even entirely eliminate taxes due to the US government.

 However, you can apply the Foreign Tax Credit against any income that exceeds the FEIE threshold or that was not excluded originally.

-The Foreign Bank Accounts Report (FBAR), is a requirement for most Americans abroad.
-It is filed with the Treasury Department using FinCen Form 114.
+The Foreign Bank Accounts Report is filed electronically with the Treasury Department using FinCen Form 114.

 Make sure you understand the specific requirements and file correctly.
 Failure to disclose all relevant accounts can lead to hefty fines.

 The FBAR is due on April 15, however, the government grants an automatic extension to October 15.

 Other foreign financial assets may need to be reported on Form 8938

 If you have other foreign financial assets such as mutual funds, foreign pensions, stocks, bonds, loans, and other investments you may also need to file Form 8938 (video).
 This form is filed together with your tax return.